zarroboogs/p4g-ct/README.md

 ## Table Contents

-Most stuff should be self-explanatory; however, some notes may be required:
+### Cheats

+* Easy Fishing - Allows you to perform a "Quick-Reel" at any time by pressing the assigned button, without waiting for the prompt.
+You may still need to read the Expert Fishing book.
+* Easy Bug Catching - Allows you to perform a perfect catch without waiting for the `!` prompt by pressing the assigned catch button.
+* Super Speed - Set the Speed Factor record to a desired value and freeze.
+To reset, unfreeze the record and move to a different field (e.g. by quick travelling or changing floors).

 ### Party Stats

-Allows you to edit the party's HP/SP, level, EXP, ailment status, buff status (and buff direction, duration) and equipment.
+Allows you to edit the party's HP/SP, level, EXP, ailment status, buff status/direction/duration and equipment.
 Party member levels and EXP are tied to their persona levels and EXP.

 ### Globals